Nyrone-Network/Nyrone-PEV/README.md

 # Nyrone-PEV

 This Pack Includes EMS and Police vehicle used in Nyrone Network Server **Total 28 vehicles**
+#### Notice

+i did not create them i just found multiple Cop vehicles and packed them up to make 1 single resource some of them might not spawn or might make you game look weird folk the repo and fix it for you needs

 - Discord For our Server [nyrone.net/discord](https://nyrone.net/discord)

 ### [LSPD]